Membership

 Q: I understand that NAEA doesn't offer honoraria to members who make convention presentations.
 Why is that?

 A: First, payment would violate the terms of our non-profit status as expressed in the NAEA Constitution.
-Also, program selection is not a commercial enterprise.
-Proposals are chosen because they contribute to NAEA's mission of advancing art education through professional development.
-Over 1,200 proposals are submitted annually and only a little over half qualify.
+Second, program selection is not a commercial enterprise.
+Proposals are chosen because they contribute to NAEA’s mission of advancing art education through professional development.
+Over 2,000 proposals are submitted annually and less than half qualify.
 To be selected is an honor.
-Most importantly, however, payment would undermine the spirit of service and volunteerism, which distinguishes our Association.
+Most importantly, however, payment would undermine the spirit of service and volunteerism which distinguishes our Association.

 Q: Can I earn clock hours by attending sessions at the NAEA National Convention?

 A: NAEA does not offer CEUs, as NAEA is not an accrediting agency.
 We will make available to you a Professional Development Certificate, which certifies your attendance and participation at the NAEA National Convention.
-It is a fill in the blank form, which you then submit to your local districts.
-E-mail your questions to convention@arteducators.org.
+Direct questions to convention@arteducators.org.

 Q: I am filling out the Professional Development Certificate, and I do not know what my provider number is.
 What is my provider number?

 A: You may not have one.
 To our knowledge, only New Jersey requires a Provider Number.
-Contact your local district or accrediting agency to determine if you need to include a provider number.
+Contact your local district or accrediting agency to determine if you need to include a provider number and what that number is.

-Q: Where can I find videos from the National Convention?
+Q: Where can I find videos from the NAEA National Convention?
+A: You can view them on NAEA’s Virtual Art Educators learning management platform.

 Q: How can I submit an article for one of NAEA's publications?

-A: News items may be sent to the NAEA News Publications Manager at the NAEA National Office.
-Articles for Art Education, Studies in Art Education, Translations, and the NAEA Advisory should be sent to the individual editors.
+A: Articles for Art Education, Studies in Art Education, Translations, and the NAEA Advisory should be sent to the individual editors.
 See Writing for NAEA.

 Q: How can I obtain a desk copy to examine before I decide to purchase as a textbook for my class?